 As part of Mason County Historical Society, we also house an extensive research library which covers West Michigan and Mason County history, containing archival photos, newspapers, obituaries, and more.
-An on-line research database is currently under construction to aid family historians in their research.
+An on-line research database is maintained to aid family historians in their research.

 We are conveniently located at 1687 S. Lakeshore Drive, Ludington, MI